 4. “Development of a New SMP Model Satisfying All Known Physical Constraints in Environmental Application”, Chemometrics and Intelligent Laboratory Systems, 121, 57-65. (doi:10.1016/j.chemolab.2012.11.020)

 Good for getting an idea of source compositions for unknown sources

 RESOLVE estimates the range of source compositions for unknown potential sources from measured data alone.
 This is an invaluable tool for gaining some concept of source compositions of potential sources when no information is available before detailed analysis of the data.

 Information security has become a significant issue in today’s market.
 In general, important data is protected by a password, and internet accounts require password to login.
 Long and complex passwords can securely protect confidential information, but can be difficult to remember.
 In response to a high demand for secure password generation, iGBu has developed the unique password generator EZPD.

-Encryption program: SENCRPT
+Encryption methods: SENCRPT and AEKE

 Customize or develop software for your bilinear problems:

 iGBu has a wealth of expertise and experience concerning bilinear problems.
 We have also developed a number of advanced models and tools for providing solutions to these problems.
 With our experience and extensive resources, we can help you to create custom models for your specific bilinear problems.
 We can also develop software just for your specific bilinear application.
 If you need any assistance, please contact us at email@example.com.